isaackwy/desktop-config-files/libXft-bgra-Slackware15/README.md

 Unlike [OldTechBloke's](https://gitlab.com/OldTechBloke/slackware-libxft-bgra/) SlackBuild, my script sticks closely with the build files from the default Slackware repository.

-**EDIT: I do not recommend applying this patch on libXft in Slackware 15.0.
-I have experienced crashes on dwm with this patched version of libXft.**

 ## Instructions
 1. Download my `libXft-bgra-Slackware15.sh` script and add executable permission:
 ```